The 6 Best Thermal Baths in Budapest (Tried & Tested by a Local)

 Which is the best thermal baths to visit in Budapest?

-You need at least 4-5 hours at Széchenyi Baths, but if you have more time, it is easy to spend the whole day at the baths.
+You need at least 4-5 hours at the Széchenyi Baths, but if you have more time, it is easy to spend the whole day at the baths.

 Are there showers at the thermal baths in Budapest?